daniel-hain/ML_course_maastricht/README.md

 # Introduction to Machine Learning for Policy Analysis (Maastricht 2020)

-Dear Stdents, welcome to the course repository, where you will find all informations supplementing this terms machine learning curse.
+Dear Students, welcome to the course repository, where you will find all informations supplementing this terms machine learning curse.

 ## Notebooks